-Easy Vellarikka Kichadi/Pachadi Recipe Without Coconut – Easy Cucumber/Vellarikka Curry Without Coconut Kerala Style Recipe
+Easy Vellarikka Pachadi/Kichadi Recipe Without Coconut – Easy Cucumber/Vellarikka Curry Without Coconut Kerala Style Recipe

 Easy Cucumber Yogurt/Curd Curry Recipe Kerala Style

-Vellarikka kichadi recipe without coconut (vellarikka is cucumber) or vellarikka kichadi without coconut is a very easy South Indian Kerala style vellarikka curry without coconut (Kerala cucumber curry without coconut) which is made of fresh cucumber and yogurt with few added spices.
+Vellarikka pachadi recipe without coconut (vellarikka is cucumber) or vellarikka kichadi without coconut is a very easy South Indian Kerala style vellarikka curry without coconut (Kerala cucumber curry without coconut) which is made of fresh cucumber and yogurt with few added spices.

 Vellarikka kichadi or vellarikka pachadi is the name for this recipe in Kerala ( South Indian state) where malayalam is the language used.
 It is important to note that the Indian khichdi (the north indian ric and dal dish) is really different from this Kerala dish which is also known by very similar name kichadi.

-However if you can easily make this cucumber recipe (vellarikka kichadi recipe) without coconut just by adding fresh yogurt and few other ingredients.
+However if you wish, you can easily make this cucumber recipe (vellarikka pachadi or kichadi recipe) without coconut just by adding fresh yogurt and few other ingredients.

 Sometimes we are just too busy we want to make it really quick, or sometimes we are just out of stock of coconut, but that doesn’t mean you cannot enjoy vellarikka kichadi or cucumber kichadi.
 You can easily prepare this cucumber or vellarikka kichadi in yogurt gravy without coconut and it is simple and tasty as well.
 You can enjoy few spoons of vellarikka kichadi with rice for lunch or dinner.

 You would love them if you love fresh cucumber and yogurt.
 The combination of cucumber and yogurt has a wonderful cooling effect since both the ingredients – cucumber and yogurt are known for their cooling effect on our bodies.